NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 **trigger_on**

 possible values: ``low``, ``high``.
 This parameter defines if the outliers model should trigger whenever the calculated model value of the event is lower or higher than the decision boundary.
-For example, a model that should trigger on users that log int o a statistically high number of workstations should trigger on ``high`` values, whereas a model that should detect processes that rarely communicate on the network should trigger on ``low`` values.
+For example, a model that should trigger on users that log into a statistically high number of workstations should trigger on ``high`` values, whereas a model that should detect processes that rarely communicate on the network should trigger on ``low`` values.

 **trigger_method** and **trigger_sensitivity**